AlexanderTheGreatSK/DatasetCreator/README.md

 # Dataset Creator
 ***

-This toolkit is for creating a dataset with aligned data, ready for fine-tuning ASR models.
+This toolkit creates a dataset with aligned data, ready for fine-tuning ASR models.

 ![pipeline image](/imgs/pipeline.png)